b-ianphan/cse15l-lab-reports/lab-report-2-week-4.md

 > Explanation:

-Our code prior to fixing was essentially reading the index of `Closing Parenthesis: ")"` as "-1" it couldn 't be found), so when our program would take note of a link using `.add` there would be an `indexOutOfBoundsException` (Our symptom).
-This output only occurs when we pass to it a file where we have a open paranthesis withouted a paired closing one `Ex: [...](...`.
+Our code prior to fixing was essentially reading the index of `Closing Parenthesis: ")"` as "-1" (it couldn't be found), so when our program would take note of a link using `.add` there would be an `indexOutOfBoundsException` (Our symptom).
+This output only occurs when we pass to our program a `.md` file where we have a open paranthesis without a paired closing one `Ex: [...](...`.

 ---